Retire Before Dad

 These charts are helping me to understand where I should balance out my holdings.
 I haven’t included the assets in real estate crowdfunding platforms, but the quilt below does include them.

-Here’s a shot of my current Personal Capital allocation quilt for all accounts combined.
+Here’s a shot of my current Empower allocation quilt for all accounts combined.
 This view includes alternatives and college savings, so the proportions are off from the above pies.
 I need to play around more to make the numbers match.
 It considers investments such as traded REITs as alternatives.

 Progress Toward Financial Independence